deckhouse/modules-gitlab-ci/docs/CVE_Scan.gitlab-ci.md

 # CVE_Scan CI Integration

 ## Description
-This ci file will run Trivy CVE scan against module image and its submodules images and then upload reports to defectDojo.
+This CI file will run a Trivy CVE scan against the module images and its submodule images, and then upload the reports to DefectDojo.

 ## Variables

 ### Job level
 ```
-IMAGE - full path for module image. e.g.: regestryType.deckhouse.io/path/to/module
+IMAGE - URL to a registry image, e.g., registry.example.com/deckhouse/modules/module_name
 TAG - module image tag
 MODULE_NAME - module name
-DECKHOUSE_PROD_REGISTRY - must be deckhouse read registry, used to get trivy databases
 ```

 ### GitLab Masked variables
 ```
+DD_URL - URL to defectDojo
 DD_TOKEN - token of defectDojo to upload reports
+DECKHOUSE_PROD_REGISTRY - must be deckhouse prod registry, used to get trivy databases
-DECKHOUSE_PROD_REGISTRY_USER - username to log in to deckhouse read registry
+DECKHOUSE_PROD_REGISTRY_USER - username to log in to deckhouse prod registry
-DECKHOUSE_PROD_REGISTRY_PASSWORD - password to log in to deckhouse read registry
+DECKHOUSE_PROD_REGISTRY_PASSWORD - password to log in to deckhouse prod registry
 ```

 ## How to include